-A seven-time Green Flag Award winner, Whiteknights Campus is a beautiful green space bountiful with life.
+A nine-time Green Flag Award winner, Whiteknights Campus is a beautiful green space bountiful with life.
 This is a great place for staff and students alike - and especially for biological scientists.

 A world in 321 acres